 In complete contrast, the Andean region boasts a range of high-altitude habitats, including moorlands, mountain forests and wetlands.
 The region is home to more than 800 species of birds, including several endemics, found here and nowhere else on the planet: Cauca Guan, Gorgeted Wood-quail, Bogota Rail and a selection of rare hummingbirds with amazing names, such as Tolima Blossomcrown, Buffy Helmetcrest and Colourful Puffleg.

-In the Risaralda department, famous for producing what many regard as the best coffee in the world, there are more than 300 species including the spectacular Torrent Duck, Wattled Guan, Chestnut Wood-quail, Bronze-winged Parrot, Bar-crested Antshrike, Red-ruffed Fruitcrow and Multicoloured Tanager.
+In the Risaralda department, famous for producing what many regard as the best coffee in the world, there are more than 300 species to enjoy while birding Colombia, including the spectacular Torrent Duck, Wattled Guan, Chestnut Wood-quail, Bronze-winged Parrot, Bar-crested Antshrike, Red-ruffed Fruitcrow and Multicoloured Tanager.

 In the Antioquia Department, especially the municipality of Jardin, there are plenty more special birds, such as Yellow-eared Parrot, Flame-rumped Tanager and the orange-and-black Andean Cock-of-the-Rock, whose courtship lek – in which a number of males gather to try to impress the watching females – is one of the greatest natural spectacles on the planet.